Harch Cement /0.2

 Visual Comparison

 VerdictHolcim makes ECOPact in Zurich.
-Harch Cement makes green cement in Gambia — at a cost advantage not a premium, with 100% renewable energy, 800 local jobs, and EU CBAM compliance from day one.
-We are where Holcim left — and we went further.
+Harch Cement makes green cement in Gambia — at a cost advantage not a premium, with 100% renewable energy and 800 local jobs.

 | Metric | Harch Cement | Heidelberg Materials | Edge |